-We have all seen the posts, ‘in search of variegated Monstera’, or the prices variegated plants are fetching on Trade Me.
-So, what is making these plants so sought after?
+We have all seen the posts online: ‘in search of variegated Monstera’, ‘variegated String of Pearls‘, etc. What is making these plants so sought after?
 And, when you get your hands on one, how do you make sure that you keep that precious variegation in your plant that you have paid for?

 Let’s start at the beginning.
 What creates that stunning variegation we have all fallen in love with?
 Plant variegations can occur due to one of three reason.
 Firstly, it may be created through the mutation of a new plant.
 Or, it may be a consequence of the environmental effects on an existing plant.
 Lastly, it might be the result of careful engineering through plant breeding.
 Either way, once this new variety of plant has been found, it is usually breed as a point of difference to provide colour variety for you, our plant enthusiasts.
 Variegation can come as a mix of colours within the same leaf, and can venture to include the stem of the plant as well.
 It can come in the form of an albino colouring such as the example of the albino Monstera, or a solid colour like pink, which is seen on the Philodendron Pink Princess.